 There are plenty of reasons why you need to pay off your debt as fast as you can.
 The first and foremost is the huge amount of interest that you will have been paying.
 Credit cards charge a very high rate of interest and if you keep on paying only the minimum amount due, it can take years before you can pay off the debt.
 If in the meantime, you are using your credit cards, the situation may well be truly out of control.
 For those who are trapped under a mountain of debt, just keeping track of the bills can be a stressful job.
 Another major benefit of getting on top of your debt is that you can repair your credit score and get the benefit of easier terms on future credit.
-If all of these things seem too much to manage, then you should seriously consider using a smartphone debt management app that can help you to become debt-free and allow you to sleep better at night.
-Some top examples:
+If all of these things seem too much to manage, then considering a smartphone debt management app that can help you to become debt-free and allow you to sleep better at night.
+Here are some top apps to pay off debt:

 Debt Payoff Planner